m000c400/Mitsubishi-CN105-Protocol-Decode/README.md

 # Mitsubishi-CN105-Protocol-Decode
 For Ecodan ASHP Units
-I have included my reference implemenataion,
+I have included my reference implemenataion, but all very much work in progress
-Built for Witty ESP8266 (5V) - 4MB, 1MB FS, 1MB OTA

 https://gitter.im/Mitsubishi-CN105-Protocol-Decode/community